-The purpose of this educational internship is to for the intern to gain valuable insight and experience in hemodialysis.
-The school requires students to complete 228 hours of unpaid clinical internship.
-The school has an agreement with a dialysis provider (known as "Facility") in San Diego area.
+The purpose of this educational internship is for the intern to gain valuable insight and experience in hemodialysis.
+The California Department of Public Health requires students to complete 200 hours of unpaid clinical internship.
+The school has an agreement with a dialysis providers (known as "Facility") in San Diego area.
 It is the sole responsibility of the students to apply and be accepted as an intern in a Facility.
-The school will assist students to connect with dialysis Facilities for possible internship.
+The school may assist students to connect with dialysis Facilities for possible internship.
 Facilities may ask students to submit to a background check and drug test at the student's own expense.
 The Facility has no obligation to students and school to accept interns.
-The student will provide the Facility of the required documents stated in the agreement including but not limited to liability insurance, High School diploma, Healthcare Clearance and CPR card.
+The student will provide the Facility of the required documents stated in the agreement including but not limited to liability insurance, High School diploma, Healthcare Clearance and CPR card and Health Insurance Card.
 The school, students and clinics does not pay each other in any way.
 The Facility has the right to deny or accept students.
 Dialysis School of San Diego and/or the Facility can also terminate a student intern when deemed necessary at any time.
 It is understood that internship is temporary and interns are not deemed employees of the clinic and are not covered by the Facility's worker's compensation insurance in case of injury and students are not allowed to perform vocational training duties unsupervised.
 Should the intern wish to terminate the internship prematurely, Dialysis School of San Diego must be notified in writing.
-If internship is not completed within the due date set which will be determined prior to start of internship, the student may be dropped from the program.
+Failure to complete this internship within the completion date specified on Internship Agreement without an approved leave of absence or an approved extension by the Dialysis School, the student will be subject to removal from program.